typed-client

 This is the "I want to see okapi typed gen working" example — useful when you're new to the static gen, when you're wiring it up in your own service, or when you want to see what the generated output looks like for a tiny but realistic spec.

 The dynamic-dispatch counterpart (no codegen, runtime spec parsing) is in ../client-test.
-They use the same spec so you can diff the call shapes side-by-side.
+This spec is a superset of the client-test one (it adds streamed CSV export/import), so you can still diff the shared call shapes side-by-side.

 What's in here